mrmanc/spectro/README.md

 If you wish to use the commands, you will need to have [Go](http://golang.org/) set up.
 Once you have [installed Go](https://golang.org/doc/install) you can get the commands by running:

 ```
-go get github.com/mrmanc/spector/normal
+go get github.com/mrmanc/spectro/normal
-go get github.com/mrmanc/spector/pacemaker
+go get github.com/mrmanc/spectro/pacemaker
-go get github.com/mrmanc/spector/spector
+go get github.com/mrmanc/spectro/spectro
 ```

 ## Contributing

-I would love to welcome improvements to spector, no matter how large or small!
-If you want to further develop spector fork the repo and see [How to Write Go Code](https://golang.org/doc/code.html) for advice if you are not familiar with Go.
+I would love to welcome improvements to spectro, no matter how large or small!
+If you want to further develop spectro fork the repo and see [How to Write Go Code](https://golang.org/doc/code.html) for advice if you are not familiar with Go.

 ## Future improvements